Classical Musicians of African Descent

 People of African heritage have made enduring contributions to classical music throughout history.
 There have been countless accomplished Black classical conductors, composers and performers (both instrumentalists and singers) who have enriched classical music as long as it has existed.

-It is the intent of WXXI Classical 91.5 to provide these pages to serve as a resource to more information about musicians of African descent.
-The Classical Musicians of African Descent (CMAD) pages are not mean to be an exhaustive list of musicians of African descent, but were begun in partnership with the Gateways Music Festival at the Eastman School of Music (part of the University of Rochester) and will be a growing and changing resource for your information and research.
+The Classical Musicians of African Descent (CMAD) pages were begun in partnership with the Gateways Music Festival at the Eastman School of Music (part of the University of Rochester) and will be a growing and changing resource for your information and research.
 We encourage you to visit the pages and if there are musicians that should be included, please write to us at firstname.lastname@example.org.

 One such pioneer is the late Maestro Paul Freeman (1936-2015) who earned his bachelor, masters and doctoral degrees from the Eastman School of Music.
 Maestro Freeman founded the Chicago Sinfonietta as a mid-size orchestra dedicated to the causes of promoting diversity, innovative programming and celebrating the legacies of minority composers.

 Here in Rochester, the Gateways Music Festival, in Association with the Eastman School of Music, has celebrated the contribution of classical musicians of African descent, biennially since 1995.
 Like Gateways Founder Armenta Adams (Hummings) Dumisani, Maestro Freeman passionately worked toward “opening the doors of classical music to everyone.”